Days

 • Set the new user role as Subscriber.

-If you want to see the changes I did in the Content tab, you can see it in this video:
+If you want to see the changes we did in the Content tab, you can see it in this video:

-Now for the styling changes, head over to the Style tab.
-Here you will be able to make changes to the design aspect of the form.
+Now, for the styling changes, head over to the Style tab.
+Here, you will be able to make changes to the design of the form.

 Step 6: Style Tab